 2. Which channel is best for reaching my primary audience(s)?

 If your target audience is men aged 65, there’s a pretty good chance Snapchat isn’t going to be the channel for you.
-The video below looks at some of the latest research on social media usage within the UK.

 Understand the demographics of each channel and speak to your service users, supporters and volunteers to find out which channels they use most frequently.